| PP | Horse | Jockey | Trainer | Record | ML Odds |

 The 2026 Favorites and What Are These Odds?

-This isn’t about picking winners, it’s about understanding why the market values these horses the way it does.
+This isn’t about picking winners — it’s about understanding how the market is pricing risk, upside, and uncertainty across the field.

 Commandment (6/1)